Places in Paris: Pink Mamma

 Nice furniture

 All the while I was getting no leads for renting our house in LA.
 Our agent had a few open houses but hardly anyone showed serious interest.
 My agent was sure it was due to our cat Lola coming with the house and it being rented fully furnished.
-I was so nervous we lowered the price and asked my angel best friend Aimee to foster Lola for us so we could rent our place with pets.
+I was so nervous we lowered the price and asked my angel best friend Aimee to foster Lola for us so we could rent our place to someone with pets.
 Then we found a family with a dog that was excited to rent our place.
 After a FaceTime meeting, I signed the lease and waited for them to send the deposit and then they flaked.
 This made Antz and I very nervous because we couldn’t rent a place in Paris without renting our house in LA.
-Like, a scale of 1 – 10 in the stress department, I was about 100.
+Like, a scale of 1 – 10 in the stress department, I was about 110.
 After some negotiations and hard work on our agent’s side, we found a lovely single woman with a cute small dog.
-She signed the lease, sent the full rental amount for three months and we are very relieved to have a responsible adult living in our house.
+She signed the lease quickly and with zero drams, sent the full rental amount for three months and we are very relieved to have a responsible adult living in our house, at least during the summer.
 Whew!

-After the most intense week of my life the agent finally got the tenant to show us the apartment.
-The chick didn’t even offer an apology for not showing up for our first appointment and she laid in bed while we saw the apartment, lame.
+After the most intense week of my life the apartment manager finally got the tenant to show us the apartment.
+The chick didn’t even offer an apology for not showing up for our first appointment and she laid in bed in her pajamas while we toured the apartment, so lame!
 The place didn’t look exactly like the online pictures but I knew they were three years old.
-The renters were disgusting and they had a dog which I’m sure they didn’t clean up after.
-The courtyard is my least favorite.
-It’s dark and has cobblestone so Liv can’t really ride her scooter in the back.
-The furniture was rearranged in an odd way and older than I guessed but when I saw the floors, the light pouring in from the floor to ceiling windows and the beautiful fireplaces, I said, straight out of a movie “We’ll take it!
+The current renters were disgusting and they had a dog which I’m sure they didn’t clean up after.
+The courtyard was my least favorite.
+It’s dark and has cobblestone so Liv couldn’t really ride her scooter in the back area.
+The furniture was rearranged in an odd way and older than I guessed but when I saw the floors, the light pouring in from the floor to ceiling windows and the beautiful fireplaces in the two bedrooms, I said, straight out of a movie “We’ll take it!

 Then came the rental process.
-It’s a little more different than in the US, the French don’t really have a credit score rating.
-We also didn’t have a previous rental or French tax return to show so everything came down to Anthony’s pay stubs and being the first person to see it.
-I spent several days running back and forth to the print shop making copies to send to the agency.
-They needed to see our bank statements, we had to buy French annual renter’s insurance and they requested a letter from his job stating he would be employed for the year.
-I was worried about getting the letter in time because like I said before, apartments go fast and we were not prepared to lose this one.
+It’s a little different than in the US, the French don’t really have a credit score rating.
+We also didn’t have a previous French rental or a French tax return to submit so everything came down to Anthony’s pay stubs and being the first person to see it.
+I spent several days running back and forth to the print shop making copies of everything imaginable to send to the rental agency.
+They needed to see our last five years of bank statements, we had to buy French annual renter’s insurance and they requested a letter from his job stating he would be employed for the year we were renting.
+I was worried about getting the letter from his employer in time because like I said before, apartments go fast and we were not going to lose this one.
 Thank goodness Antz job sent the letter right away.
-I saw the place right before we took our trip to London and we electronically signed the lease while we were in London!
+I saw the place right before we took our trip to London for spring break and we electronically signed the lease while we were in London!
 I couldn’t believe we finally did it.
 I have heard so many horror stories about Americans getting scammed online by having to wire huge cash deposits and losing the money.
 Or the landlord requesting up to a year of rent for a security deposit.
 We only had to put down two month’s rent deposit and pay an agency fee.
-I was ecstatic!
-I could finally breathe after so long, I found a place of our own in le Marais, a seven minute walk to the kid’s school with almost everything on my must-have list.
-The first week we didn’t have wifi so I almost died but lucky for us, we extended our house exchange so Antz would go to the other apartment to work.
-I don’t even mind that our building has world’s smallest elevator or the wonky furniture.
-I got my herringbone flooooooooooooors!!
+Even though all the expenses and fees came close to $10k, I was ecstatic!
+I could finally breathe after so long.
+I found a place of our own in le Marais, a seven minute walk to the kid’s school with practically everything on my must-have list!
+The first week we didn’t have wifi so I almost died but lucky for us, we extended our house exchange with our friends so Antz would go to the other apartment to work.
+I don’t even mind that our building has world’s smallest elevator or the wonky, old furniture.
+I got my gorgeous herringbone flooooooooooooors!!
 (Hope you heard that in Oprah’s voice)

 DSC_1004